enormandeau/github_tutorial/files/03_git.md

 ## Installing Git

-Installing Git on the terminal snapshot is simple.
+Installing Git on the Terminal.com Linux snapshot is simple.
 Type the following code in the terminal:

 ```
 apt-get install git